gabrielmiller/gabrielmiller.github.io/_posts/2013-07-14-http-in-five-minutes.md

 ---
+date: 2013-07-14
 layout: post
+slug: http-in-five-minutes
+tags:
+ - web-development
 title: HTTP in Five Minutes
-slug: http-in-five-minutes
-date: 2013-07-14
-categories:
- - WebDev
 ---

 This is the first post in an instructional series on Web Technologies.
 By the end of this series I plan to have covered HTML, CSS, JavaScript, Databases, System Architecture, Design Patterns, Application Coding, Web Security and potentially some other things like Computer Networking.
 We'll begin with HTTP, a protocol that is crucial to web development.
 Hypertext Transfer Protocol is a protocol used all over the place on the internet to transfer data.
 It's how your web browser acquires the data to view most web pages.